|

 loop was placed round his neck and around the post.
 The executioner twisted a

-stick inserted in the loop to tighten the rope and slowly strangle the
+stick inserted in the loop to tighten the rope and strangle the prisoner.

 As in most countries, a more humane method of execution was sought and various